Summary

 - Minimum 80% coverage for new code

 - Use React Testing Library patternsWith Claude Code, you can completely replace the system prompt.
-This is a killer feature for creating specialized agents—but it's also a time investment that Codex doesn't require.
+This is useful for creating specialized agents, but it is a time investment that Codex does not require.

 Failure Mode Analysis: When Things Go Wrong